A bricked motherboard is a motherboard that has stopped working altogether. This is essentially the worst-case scenario for your motherboard.

 - Part Number: 49LF004B 33-4C-NHE

-Once you have identified what BIOS chip your motherboard has, it is then a matter of finding it on the internet, I recommend Ebay or Ali Express and then waiting for it to arrive.
+Once you have identified what BIOS chip your motherboard has, it is a matter of finding it online; I recommend Ebay or Ali Express and then waiting for it to arrive.

-Once the chip arrives, you will have to carefully remove the old BIOS chip and replace it with the new one making sure that none of the intricate circuits are damaged in the process.
+Once the chip arrives, you will have to carefully remove the old BIOS chip and replace it with the new one, ensuring that none of the intricate circuits are damaged.

 2. Use a Programmer to Write a New BIOS to Chip Manually